 For example here are some key facts about kegels you don’t normally hear:

 - Doing them can make premature ejaculation worse if you do them incorrectly.

 - Kegels aren’t about strengthening the Pubococcygeus muscles.
-It’s about developing strength, tone and control of both the Pubococcygeus muscle and the Bulbocavernosus muscle.
+It’s about developing strength, tone and control of the Bulbocavernosus muscle mainly.

 - Kegels is only a last line of defense to hold back ejaculation.
 At all other times during sex you need to keep your pelvic floor relaxed.

 - Reverse kegels are also important to balance the training you do, and can help your pelvic floor remain relaxed during sex.